Feel confident and prepared to breastfeed by attending one of our local face-to-face workshops

 Commonly asked questions

-Breastfeeding Education Classes are run in-person at a local venue, lasting for about 3 hours.
-Breastfeeding Education Live workshops are delivered online – running for 1.5 hours.
+Breastfeeding Education Classes are held in-person at a local venue, lasting for about 3 hours.
+Breastfeeding Preparation Sessions are delivered online – running for 1.5 hours.

 Both sessions are interactive, light-hearted, and welcoming.
 While the topics covered are similar, the delivery styles and feel are different.
 The biggest difference is that Breastfeeding Education Classes provide for in-person visual learning from a breastfeeding mum (and baby) in addition to a breastfeeding educator.
 Many participants really value being able to watch and ask questions to a mum as she feeds her baby, in a relaxed and judgement-free space.

-Within the shorter Breastfeeding Education Live workshops, a Q&A session is also provided with a breastfeeding mum, but the limits of webcams (and wriggly babies) mean that capturing a live breastfeed isn’t practical.
+Within the shorter Breastfeeding Preparation Sessions, a Q&A session is also provided with a breastfeeding mum, but the limits of webcams (and wriggly babies) mean that capturing a live breastfeed isn’t practical.

-Online Breastfeeding Education Live workshops are offered at least weekly and provide additional learning activities that you can do in your home.
+Online Breastfeeding Preparation Sessions are offered at least weekly and provide additional learning activities that you can do in your home.

 We suggest that following your workshop or class, you drop into a local support group activity before your baby arrives.
 This is a priceless step in creating your own parenting village, and will provide you access to qualified breastfeeding educators who can answer any additional questions you may have.